Razorlight: Razorlight (2006–2007)

 Razorlight debuted several new songs from their forthcoming second album live on 30 March 2006 at the Albert Hall in London, as part of Teenage Cancer Trust concerts, organised by Roger Daltrey.
 On 2 July, they played to a sold-out Hyde Park Calling, where they performed before The Who.
 The band went on to play on the beach opposite Brighton's West Pier on 12 July in a free concert as part of a Vodafone TBA event broadcast on Channel 4.

 Razorlight released their second album Razorlight on 17 July 2006, in the United Kingdom and it debuted at No. 1 in the UK Albums Chart a week later.
-It received mixed reviews, Q magazine giving it a rare 5/5 rating, whilst Pitchfork Media gave it 2.8/10.
+It received mixed reviews, Q magazine giving it a 5/5 rating, whilst Pitchfork Media gave it 2.8/10.
 The lead single from the album, In the Morning was released as a single on 3 July 2006, which peaked at No. 3 in the UK Singles Chart.
 To date, it is their third biggest single after Somewhere Else, which peaked at No. 2, and America, which peaked at No. 1.
 It also reached No. 2 on iTunes.
 In 2007, Razorlight were nominated for two BRIT Awards – one for Best British Band and the other for Best Song, America.
 They were also nominated for two NME Brit Awards for Best Band and Best Album.

 Razorlight supported Queen + Paul Rodgers on 15 July, in front of 60,000 people.
 This gig had been rescheduled following the July 2005 London bombings.
 In December of the same year, they supported Oasis, at Cardiff's Millennium Stadium.
 They also supported The Rolling Stones in Cologne and Paris.
 The band played their biggest tour to date in October–November 2006 and also supported Richard Ashcroft at the Lancashire County Cricket Club on 17 June.
 They headlined Reading on 24 August, and Leeds on 25 August 2007.
 They also played the Main Stage on 19 May in Preston for Radio 1's Big Weekend alongside bands such as Kasabian and Kaiser Chiefs.
 On 7 July 2007, Razorlight performed at both the UK leg of Live Earth at Wembley Stadium, London and T in the Park.
-In November 2006 the band were hospitalised after traces of radioactive poisoning were detected on their plane.
-Their British Airways return flight from Moscow was a scheduled route used by Russian ex-spy Alexander Litvinenko.
+In November 2006 the band travelled on a plane that may have been radioactively contaminated after being used by Russian ex-spy Alexander Litvinenko, but were given the "all clear".

 The same month they supported the Mando Diao "Ode to Ochrasy Tour" in Germany.